bquast/bquast.github.io/_posts/2015-11-24-rnn-from-scratch-in-R.md

 We now define a [sigmoid function](https://en.m.wikipedia.org/wiki/Sigmoid_function), to be used as an [activation function](https://en.m.wikipedia.org/wiki/Activation_function).
-In this case we define the [logistic function](https://en.m.wikipedia.org/wiki/Logistic_function).
+In this case, we define the [logistic function](https://en.m.wikipedia.org/wiki/Logistic_function).
 We will simply call this function `sigmoid`.

 ```